victorlapin/BTCantinaMissions/README.md

   planet or at the start of each month.
 Taken jobs are never wiped by the refresh.
 - Up to `MaxActiveJobs` jobs at once; duplicates of the same job/target are blocked at take time.
 - Take / Deliver / Abandon straight from the board popup — it updates in place.
+  Delivering a consuming job and abandoning ask for confirmation: a dialog over the board lists exactly what will be removed (and the payment) — **Enter** confirms, **Esc** cancels.
+- **Esc** closes the board and reward popups.
 - Job types:
   - **DestroyUnits** — kill N units matching a tag set (`unit_vtol`, `unit_mech&unit_light`,
     `unit_light&unit_turret`...) — mechs, vehicles and turrets alike.
 Counts any hostile destroyed in any **campaign** contract, regardless of mission outcome; skirmish never counts.
   - **CollectItems** — obtain N of a specific component.
     `Acquire` mode: keep them, the reward pays for reaching the goal.
-    `Deliver` mode: the items are removed from your inventory on delivery — and sold/installed items set your progress back.
-Deliver progress starts from what you already have in stock when you take the job (shown right on the board) and is re-synced with the actual inventory on every save load.
+    `Deliver` mode: the items are removed from your inventory on delivery.
+    Deliver progress **mirrors the live inventory**: it starts from what you already have in stock when you take the job (shown right on the board), follows every purchase, sale and installation, and is re-synced on every save load.
+Stock above the target shows as "· N in stock" — selling from a surplus keeps the job ready; dropping below the target sets it back with a red toast.
   - **CollectMech** — bring in a mech of the given chassis family (e.g. any Locust).
   - **CollectMechParts** — collect N salvage parts of the family.
 - Rewards: fixed C-Bills plus an optional item collection roll, shown in a reward